Interacting with Clinica¶

 sub-CLNC0002 ses-M000

-Writing the TSV
+Creating the TSV

 -wd

-In every pipeline, a working directory can be specified.
-This directory gathers all the inputs and outputs of the different steps of the pipeline.
-It is then very useful for the debugging process.
-It is specially useful in the case where your pipeline execution crashes and you relaunch it with the exact same parameters, allowing you to continue from the last successfully executed node.
+With this option, a working directory of your choice can be specified.
+It is very useful for the debugging process or if your pipeline crashes.
+Then, you can relaunch it with the exact same parameters which will allow you to continue from the last successfully executed node.

 For the pipelines that generate many files, such as dwi-preprocessing